-Beyond the Equator started in 2015, but our story begins back in 2003 when one of our founding partners purchased a 5,000 acre piece of land outside of Santa Cruz, Bolivia.
-Looking to expand his farming operations outside of the United States, Carl began scouring the Western Hemisphere to find the finest farming opportunities Latin and South America had to offer.
+Beyond the Equator started in 2017, but our story begins back in 2003 when one of our founding partners purchased a 5,000 acre piece of land outside of Santa Cruz, Bolivia.
+Carl was born and raised in Louisiana and has farmed sugarcane and soybean for decades.
+Carl began scouring the Western Hemisphere to find the finest farming opportunities Latin and South America had to offer.
 Traveling from Mexico to Argentina, Carl searched for the perfect soils and climates to grow nutrient rich grains, beans, and seeds.
 His travels led him to Bolivia and Peru, home of the lush Sacred Valley.
 There Carl met local farmers and learned the tools of their trade.
-The region surrounding the Andes Mountains is flush with ripe farmland and an incredible variety of agricultural products -- including some of the most nutrient-rich superfoods on the plant, like Chia.
+The region surrounding the Andes Mountains is flush with ripe farmland and an incredible variety of agricultural products -- including some of the most nutrient-rich superfoods on the planet, like Chia.

 After visiting San Fernando, Carl knew this would be the farm to start it all.
 Underdeveloped and overridden with weeds, it took years of crop rotation and land improvements to bring San Fernando up to the farm standards we expect today.